 If you decide to build here, even after reading this review, watch them like a hawk and good luck getting them to resolve anything.

-Review about: Lennar House Construction.
+Product or Service Mentioned: Lennar House Construction.